parlamind/unify-eval/README.md

 For instance, let's imagine we want to train an (addmitedly *very* simple) LSTM on some language model corpus and then take it as an encoder for a text classifier.
 We are interested in how the performance of the resulting text classifier improves as we train the language model.
-We define the corresponding  visualization callbacks as we initialize the trainer and then simply start the training via calling the `trainer.train_model(...)` method:
+We define the corresponding  visualization callbacks (usually subclasses of `TensorboardCallback`) as we initialize the trainer and then simply start the training via calling the `trainer.train_model(...)` method:
 ```python
 print("creating training")